 Passports are required for every Ohio State education abroad program.
 For many destinations, passport information is required to apply for an entry visa early as 6 months prior to departure.
 For information about apply for a passport, go to travel.state.gov.

-Students will be responsible for paying The Ohio State University tuition plus a $4,987 program fee. international airfare, in-country transportation, accommodations, all breakfasts, some group lunches and dinners, and entrance to all program sites and museums.
+Students will be responsible for paying The Ohio State University tuition plus a $TBD program fee.
+This fee will cover international airfare, in-country transportation, accommodations, some group meals, and entrance to all program sites and museums.
 It does not cover passport, immunizations, most meals and personal expenses.

-Students who apply for this program by the deadline who are EHE majors or minors will be automatically considered for funding through the EHE Ambassador Award.
+Students who eligible for this program and have declared a major within the College of Education and Human Ecology may be eligible for the EHE Ambassador Award.
+The application for this funding will be open soon.
 Funding will be awarded based on financial need and GPA.

 If students withdraw or become ineligible any time eleven days after the acceptance notification, they will be held responsible for a cancellation fee.
 Please refer to OIA's Cancellation Policy.

-Two information sessions will be held this fall:
+Two information sessions will be held this fall; the dates, times, and locations are TBD.

 U.S. Department of State: travel.state.gov (travel advisories/country-specific safety information)